 While Hollywood was using contouring techniques back in the 1920s to add in dimension within the face when on screen.

-Before that even, the Elizabethans were using it for dramatic cheekbones and jawlines.
+Before that even, the Elizabethans were using it for dramatic cheekbones and jawline.
 So contouring is certainly nothing new.
 It is however a staple makeup technique and one worth learning about, even if you are a beginner.

 The great news is, it is super easy to do and will instantly become a part of your routine with just a little know-how.
-If you’re starting out on your makeup journey, then read on for our guide to contouring for beginners.
+If you’re new to makeup and want to learn how to contour, these beginner makeup tips will help you build your skills with confidence.

 Contouring is the process of using dark shades of makeup to add in shadow to the face and highlight shades to accentuate those areas of the face that catch the light.

 Whereas highlight shades are applied onto the high points of the cheekbones, the tip of the nose and the cupids bow for example.
 I.e. anywhere light hits.
-Overall, you are left with a defined face that brings out your naturally beautiful features.
+Overall, you are left with a defined face shape that brings out your naturally beautiful features.

 Contouring can also be done with a variety of different makeup products in various textures to achieve that sculpted finish.
+This includes cream formulas as well as powders, depending on your personal preference and complexion.

 There is some cross over between contouring and bronzing, which can understandably cause confusion.
 Particularly if you’ve never contoured before.